codio/site/source/docs/ide/tools/guides/auto-open.html.md

 If there is any potential ambiguity with this approach, simply insert a comment which is guaranteed unique and reference that.

 Any combinations are acceptable and they will be opened in the order specified.

-##Close Tabs
-Enable this to close all tabs open from the previous section

 ##Specifying a panel